Casting and spoilers Ibiza Weekender 2020 of the new series | Reality show - The Media Times

 Ibiza Weekender is back for a whole new series in 2020 – here’s everything you need to know.

-From when it starts on TV and who is on the cast, here is your complete guide to Ibiza Weekender Series 6.
+From when it aired on TV and who is on the cast, here is your complete guide to Ibiza Weekender Series 6.

 Ibiza Weekender 2020 follows a lively group of new and old holiday representatives who give their guests the time of their lives on this renowned holiday island.

 With fixed cameras at the hotel, the series will capture all the drama and reality as it unfolds.
-Expect jinks, outrageous parties, and 24-hour drama.
+Expect high jinks, outrageous nights and 24 hour drama.

 Ibiza Weekender Casting